biril/http-util/README.md

 streaming, proxying, etc. Evolved from (and meant as a DRY replacement for) a number of common Node patterns.
 Currently focused on debuggability rather than performance.

-[ _Disclaimer: This is very much work in progress.
-Specifically, the test suite is quite lacking and HTTPS is pretty much untested_ ]

 Set up
 ------